CarInsurance.com Insights

 Does population density affect insurance rates in your state?

-Where you live is a crucial factor in calculating the cost of what you will fork over for car insurance, and the population in your state can affect your rates.
+Where you live is a crucial factor in determining how much you’ll pay for car insurance, and the population in your state can affect your rates.

 “On average, drivers in more sparsely-populated states such as Idaho and North Dakota are going to pay much less for coverage than drivers in more populous states such as California, Florida and New York,” Friedlander says.
 “But it goes beyond just the state you live in.
 Insurers determine rates by the city you live in and even your specific ZIP code.
 Traffic volume, accident frequency and severity, as well as theft and vandalism data, vary in every city throughout every state.”